A favicon of Afternic

 What is Afternic's market share?

 Afternic holds 2.02% of the domain registrar market, ranking #4 among 50 tracked technologies in this category.
-While significantly smaller than market leader GoDaddy Parking (62.03%), Afternic's integration with GoDaddy's distribution network gives it access to over 100 registrar partners.
-This positions it as a specialized marketplace rather than a mass parking solution.
+Market leader GoDaddy Parking sits at 62.03%, but Afternic's syndication into 100+ partner registrars including 8 of the top 10 gives it access to roughly 85 million monthly domain searches (Afternic, About page).
+That makes it a specialist marketplace rather than a mass parking solution.

-The platform's market share reflects its focus on premium domain sales and investor portfolios rather than general domain parking.
-Competing directly with GoDaddy Parking (31x larger) and Google Domains (11x larger), Afternic differentiates through broker services, lease-to-own options, and distribution to registrar networks.
+Afternic's category share reflects its focus on premium domain sales and investor portfolios, not general parking.
+It competes with GoDaddy Parking (31x larger) and Google Domains (11x larger) by selling distribution: Fast Transfer, Lease to Own, broker services, and registrar-network listings.
 Companies using Afternic tend to be professional domain investors or businesses holding valuable aftermarket domains.

 Customers105.4KCompanies using Afternic